Thibaultce/react-azuredevops-buildonce-deploymany/article/react-azuredevops-buildonce-deploymany.md

 ### End-to-end solution

-The end-to-end solution described in this article will be looking like the following diagram:
+The end-to-end solution described in this article will look like the following diagram:

 ![End-to-end solution](images/end-to-end.png)

+#### Azure

+Azure is a complete cloud platform that can host your existing applications, streamline the development of new applications, and even enhance on-premises applications.
+Azure integrates the cloud services that you need to develop, test, deploy and manage your applications—while taking advantage of the efficiencies of cloud computing[^1].

 #### Azure DevOps

-Azure DevOps provides development collaboration tools including high-performance pipelines, free private Git repositories, configurable Kanban boards, and extensive automated and continuous testing capabilities[^1].
+Azure DevOps provides development collaboration tools including high-performance pipelines, free private Git repositories, configurable Kanban boards, and extensive automated and continuous testing capabilities[^2].

 #### Azure Pipelines

-Azure Pipelines is a cloud service that you can use to automatically build and test your code project and make it available to other users[^2].
+Azure Pipelines is a cloud service that you can use to automatically build and test your code project and make it available to other users[^3].

 If you're new to Azure Pipelines, here is a link that explain how to build, test and deploy your JavaScript/Node.js application : <a href="https://docs.microsoft.com/en-us/azure/devops/pipelines/languages/javascript?view=azure-devops" target="_blank">link</a>.

-#### Azure

-Azure is a complete cloud platform that can host your existing applications, streamline the development of new applications, and even enhance on-premises applications.
-Azure integrates the cloud services that you need to develop, test, deploy, and manage your applications—while taking advantage of the efficiencies of cloud computing[^3].
+### What we did

-### What we did in the past
+To build and deploy our React applications, here are the main tasks we did in the past:

-In the past, we had 2 tasks per environment:
-1. Build the solution for a specific environment
+1. *Build pipeline* - Build the solution for a specific environment
-2. Copy the build artifact to the *Build.ArtifactStagingDirectory* folder (each environment have its sub-folder)
+2. *Build pipeline* - Copy the build artifact to the *Build.ArtifactStagingDirectory* folder (each environment has its own sub-folder)
+3. *Release pipeline* - Pick the right build artifact and deploy it to the right environment

 Our *azure-pipelines.yml* (build pipeline) file looked something like this:
 ```yaml